spryker/spryker-docs/docs/marketplace/dev/front-end/ui-components-library/actions/actions-refresh-table.md

 ---
 title: Actions Refresh Table
-description: This article provides details about the Actions Refresh Table service in the Components Library.
+description: This document provides details about the Actions Refresh Table service in the Components Library.
 template: concept-topic-template
 ---

-This article provides details about the Actions Refresh Table service in the Components Library.
+This document explains the Actions Refresh Table service in the Components Library.

 ## Overview

 Actions Refresh Table is an Angular Service that refreshes data of the Table in current context.

-Check out this example below to see how to use Actions Refresh Table service.
+Check out an example usage of the Actions Refresh Table.

+Service configuration:

 - `type` - an action type.
 - `tableId` - an `id` of the table that will be refreshed.